 Editing Spaces

-1. Splitting Spaces: To divide a large space into smaller areas, activate the draw tool (line or arc) and click on the 'Free form mode'.
-Start drawing from one edge of the space and continue the sketch until you reach the opposite edge.
-The large space will then be split into smaller sections based on your sketch.
+1. Splitting Spaces: To divide a large space into smaller areas, activate the draw tool (line, rectangle, circle or arc) and select the 'Split the space on overlap' option in the object type panel .
+Start drawing from one edge to another of the space and space will then be split into smaller sections based on your sketch.
+This can be done with freeform as well as offset draw modes.

 3. Erase Edges: Navigate to the design tab and choose the 'Erase' tool, or press 'E' as a shortcut.
 Hover over the edge you want to delete, and press Tab to toggle between different spaces.
 This is useful for selecting between adjacent spaces with different labels and ensures the new space created after erasing the edge inherits the appropriate label.